The two-loop eight-point amplitude in ABJM theory: The computation of two-loop integrals

-We begin with finite double-boxes such as $I_{C,i}^{db}$, $I_{G,i}^{db}[n_b]$ as well as those with soft-colineear divergences that are cancelled when combined with appropriate double triangles, such as $I_{A,1,5}^{db}$ and $I_{F,i}^{db}[n_b]$.
-Since these integrals, or their combinations, are convergent we do not need to introduce a regulator.
+We begin with finite double-boxes such as $I_{C,i}^{db}$, $I_{G,i}^{db}[n_b]$ as well as those with soft-collinear divergences that are canceled when combined with appropriate double triangles, such as $I_{A,1,5}^{db}$ and $I_{F,i}^{db}[n_b]$.
+Since these integrals, or their combinations, are convergent, we do not need to introduce a regulator.

 First double box $I_{C,1}^{db}$ has the very simple expression in the $c$-integrand.